gilgameshone/zmk-config/readme.md

 ## Magic Sturdy mod

 The base layer uses a modified Magic Sturdy for the alpha arrangement.
-The shifted characters are accessed by `SHFT` on tap that lasts for only one character. `Caps Word` can be accessed by tapping `SHFT` and `SPC` simultaneously.
+The shifted characters are accessed by `SHFT` on tap, a shift function that lasts for only one character. `Caps Word` can be accessed by tapping `SHFT` and `SPC` simultaneously.
+The repeat key, `REP`, helps to reduce single finger bigrams and improve typing comfort.

 ```
  ╭─────────────────────╮ ╭─────────────────────╮